Menu Display

 Activities carried out and planned

-During the meetings held during 2023, regularly recorded in the minutes, the following subjects were discussed:
+During the meetings held in 2024, which were regularly minuted, the following issues were addressed:

-• application of the Remuneration Policy to the Director of the Internal Auditing Department and to the Manager responsible for preparing the company’s accounting documents.
+• application of the remuneration policy to the Head of the Internal Audit function and to the Designated Officer who is responsible for drawing up the company’s accounting documents.

 Seleziona il tuo comune